DavidGregory084/il2ssd/README.md

 Il-2 Simple Server Daemon
 -------------------------

 Il-2 Simple Server Daemon is a very simple server controller for the Il-2 Sturmovik 1946 dedicated server.
-It aims to be an easily maintained tool with IL-2 DCG integration.
+It aims to be an easy-to-use tool with IL-2 DCG integration.

 ### Planned features: